-I first bought Rust in 1987, and for years the album cover often leaned on the wall behind my turntable as the LP spun, flipped, and spun again: Neil’s one-man version of “Hey Hey, My My” to open the acoustic, A side, followed by “Ride My Llama” (“I’d like to take a walk, not around the block…”), “Pocahontas,” and “Sail Away”; flip the disc to get “Powderfinger” opening the electric side and the title track’s furious, grungy electric version closing it.
+I first bought Rust in 1987, and for years the album cover often leaned on the wall behind my turntable as the LP was spun, flipped, and spun again: Neil’s one-man version of “Hey Hey, My My” to open the acoustic, A side, followed by “Ride My Llama” (“I’d like to take a walk, not around the block…”), “Pocahontas,” and “Sail Away”; flip the disc to get “Powderfinger” lyrically lighting up the album’s electric side, and the title track’s furious, grungy, amplified version closing it.
 Time, loss, escape, death, rebirth.
 Flip it again: repeat.

-After digital came, I rarely saw the album cover.
-I’m not quite sure why last month I kept gazing at the tiny iPhone-size version, but I was entranced in a different way with this image of Neil: with his lean easy tallness and his hair black and his smooth skin, weaving, I imagined, the Powderfinger solo I was listening to at that moment.
+I rarely saw the album cover once digital came.
+I’m not quite sure why last month I kept gazing at the tiny iPhone-size version.
+But I was entranced in a different way with this image of Neil: with his lean easy tallness and his hair black and his smooth skin, weaving, I imagined, the Powderfinger solo I was listening to at that moment.
 He looks so young.
 He was in his thirties.
 Many a morning he probably looked in the mirror and thought to himself, as one does starting about then, The years are starting to show.
 But just look at this man: So beautiful.
 So young.

-Yet, as I think anyone who has followed him since then would agree, a lesser man than he would become.
+Yet, as I think anyone who has followed Neil since then would agree, he was then a lesser man than he would become.
 Magnificent — yet a younger version of himself.
 Whole, but not complete.

-A few days later, somehow diverted by Twitter to YouTube, I encountered another time-tinted stage presence: Bruce Springsteen singing “Thunder Road” in Perth just 10 days earlier, on February 7 of this year.
+A few days after gazing at tiny Neil, somehow diverted by Twitter to YouTube, I encountered another time-tinted stage presence: Bruce Springsteen singing “Thunder Road” in Perth just 10 days earlier, on February 7 of this year.
 Bruce, at the end of another epic evening, sixty-something and soaked in sweat, came out for an encore.
-(May we all look so good at that age in tight wet tee-shirts.)
+(May we all look so good at that age, or ever, in tight wet tee-shirts.)
 Instead of bringing the band out for this wall-of-sound hit, he sang it solo acoustic.
 He was out there not to recreate a younger version of himself, but to look back at it.

 Some girls they want Handsome Dan